tticoin/LSTM-ER/README.md

 # Requirements

+* Fedora Core 22+ (this may work on other linux distributions, but we have not tried them.)
 * clang++ 3.4+ (or g++ 4.8+)
 * boost 1.57+
 * yaml-cpp 0.5.x

-For convenience, this package includes snapshot versions of clab/cnn and eigen.
+For convenience, this package includes snapshot versions of clab/cnn (https://github.com/clab/cnn) and eigen (http://eigen.tuxfamily.org/).
 These follow the original license.

 # Usage